codeninja55/codeninja55.github.io/_posts/2018-12-27-part-1-building-a-deep-learning-pc.md

 * You could also just install the driver using `sudo ubuntu-drivers autoinstall` which would install the recommended driver.

-Finally, we will install the nVidia driver and an additional utility called `nvidia-modprobe`.
+Finally, we will install the NVIDIA driver and an additional utility called `nvidia-modprobe`.
   ```bash
   $ sudo apt install -y nvidia-driver-415 nvidia-modprobe
   $ sudo reboot